Key Takeaways

 02 Breathing Techniques That Actually Work

-Controlled breathing is the fastest way to flip the switch from sympathetic to parasympathetic activation.
-It's not woo-woo—it's physiology.
-When you exhale longer than you inhale, you stimulate the vagus nerve, which directly signals your body to calm down[1].
+Controlled breathing is the fastest way to flip from sympathetic to parasympathetic mode.
+This isn't wellness fluff—it's basic physiology.
+Exhale longer than you inhale and you stimulate the vagus nerve, which tells your body to stand down[1].

 The 4-7-8 Method